Aliasing and phase shifting in pseudo-spectral simulations of the incompressible Navier-Stokes equations: Description of phase shifting methods

 Case (ii) is shown in Fig.~\ref{fig:error1d}(b) for $N = 32$ with 2/3 truncation, so that $k_N = 16$ and $\kmax = 10$ (as in Fig.~\ref{fig:1d-alias}).
 Here, $k = k_0 = 10$ is the largest non-truncated mode and all nonlinear interactions are unresolved.
 Consequently, the error for RK4 (dashed line) no longer follows the $\dt^5$ scaling.
 The self-interaction of mode $k_0$ would force the unresolved mode at $k=20$, which would alias to $k=12$, but this mode is truncated so the alias is suppressed.
 The mode at $3k_0$, arising from the interaction between $k_0$ and the transiently generated $2k_0$ mode at intermediate sub-steps (in RK2 and higher-order schemes), is also absent here.

 Case (iii), in Fig.~\ref{fig:error1d}(c), has approximately the same $\kmax$ but uses $N = 22$ without truncation, so aliases are present.
-For the three standard schemes without phase shifting, the aliasing error manifests as a plateau at small $\dt$ scaling as $\dt^1$ (i.e.\ a constant offset independent of $\dt$). ``Euler phase-shift'' as well as ``RK2 phase-shift exact'' schemes show no visible difference from the alias-free case (i), confirming exact alias cancellation.
+For the three standard schemes without phase shifting, the aliasing error manifests as a plateau at small $\dt$ scaling as $\dt^1$. ``Euler phase-shift'' as well as ``RK2 phase-shift exact'' schemes show no visible difference from the alias-free case (i), confirming exact alias cancellation.
 For the ``RK2 phase-shift approx'' scheme, the aliasing error is largely suppressed compared to the standard RK2, but a small residual error scaling as $\dt^2$ remains, as expected \cite{Rogallo1981}.